passkeydeveloper/passkeys.dev/content/docs/reference/macos.md

 #### System WebViews

 `ASWebAuthenticationSession` is the System WebView (SWV) on macOS for authentication flows.
-All web platform features that are available in Safari, including WebAuthn, are available in a `ASWebAuthenticationSession` instance.
+The user's default web browser will be invoked, allowing any supported Web Platform features, including WebAuthn, for the `ASWebAuthenticationSession` instance.

-Sites loaded in `ASWebAuthenticationSession` are isolated from the calling app and run in the context of the top level site, just like in a full browser.
+Sites loaded in `ASWebAuthenticationSession` are isolated from the calling app and run in the context of the top level site, just like in a full browser instance.
 This means that sign in flows on third party domains, such as a federated identity provider, can use passkeys for signing in.

 <a href="https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession" target="_blank"><button type="button" class="btn btn-light">ASWebAuthenticationSession docs @ Apple Developer {{< icon-external-link size=24 >}}</button></a>